mendix/docs/content/refguide/migration-dom-issues.md

 The following changes have been made to the reference selector markup:

-* The classes `mx-referenceselector` and `mx-referencesetselector` have been removed from the main `<div>` element in favor of the new `mx-compound-control` class, which was introduced for input widgets made up of more than one element (one common input widget with multiple elements is a button next to an input element)
+* The classes `mx-referenceselector` and `mx-referencesetselector` have been removed from the main `<div>` element in favor of the new `mx-compound-control` class, which was introduced for input widgets made up of more than one element (one common input widget with multiple elements is a button next to an input element).

 The following changes have been made to the input reference set selector markup:

 * The form group will now get the class `mx-referenceselector` or `mx-inputreferencesetselector` (note the `input` prefix) instead
 * The inner `<div>` element (sharing a class ending with `-input-wrapper`) around the input was removed
 * The `<button>` elements have been placed after the input in the DOM to match the visual order

 ## 12 DropDownButton Widget Cleanup